 Convenience is also a factor in determining between things like traditional braces and alternatives like Invisalign.
 Braces require less thought and leave little room for forgetfulness to impact the procedure.
 With permanent brackets and wires, you don’t have to remember to wear anything — it’s already there.
 However, the convenience of Invisalign means you don’t have to always wear them.
 You can maintain a metal-free smile, and you can choose to move at your own pace.
 Neither convenience nor comfort really has much impact on the safety of undergoing orthodonture while pregnant.
 However, they do play a role overall.

 Want to Know the Best Part?

 While there are some certain ways to keep yourself and your child safe during this work.
 The best way to do this is to have these conversations with an orthodontist.
-Drs.
-Sam King & Jack King have plenty of experience in situations like this.
+Dr. Sam King has plenty of experience in situations like this.
 They would be happy to assist you in making any decisions.
 So give us a call to arrange an appointment.
 We give you the smile of your life, even when you’re about to have a new one on your hands.

 400 East Dayton